-Hello and welcome back to the Spring at Carr Mill Primary School.
-Over the last week the children and I have been busy getting to know each other and the other staff who support our learning; Mr Gardner.
+Hello and welcome back to Autumn term at Carr Mill Primary School.
+Over the last week the children and I have been busy getting to know each other and the other staff who support our learning; Mrs O’Donnell.

 Homework and reading expectations